Student LifeSupport for students with disabilities

 ① History of supporting students with disabilities

-② Role of the Disability Student Support Division
+② Role of the Student Support and Counseling Room

-The Disability Student Support Division responds to inquiries about studies based on the request (intention) of students with disabilities, and coordinates (builds consensus) on and off-campus collaboration and cooperation through constructive dialogue so that each department and faculty related to studies can provide direct and indirect support.
-In addition, the Division plays the following roles, including improving the response capabilities of faculty and staff and supporting the faculty and staff who provide support.
+The Academic Support and Counseling Office provides consultations regarding academic matters, based on requests (expressions of intent) from students with disabilities.
+Through constructive dialogue, it coordinates collaboration and cooperation (consensus building) within and outside the university so that various departments and faculty members involved in academic affairs can provide direct and indirect support.
+In addition, it plays the following roles, including improving the response capabilities of faculty and staff and supporting the faculty and staff who provide support:

-・Planning and running training sessions and case study meetings for faculty and staff
+- Planning and managing training sessions and case study meetings for faculty and staff.

-・Creating and updating guidelines for supporting students with disabilities, and publicizing them
+- Creation, updating, and dissemination of guidelines for supporting students with disabilities.

-・Survey on the actual situation of students with disabilities and compilation and reporting of cases
+- Summary and report of surveys on the actual situation of students with disabilities and examples of support provided.

-*Reasonable accommodation will be decided and provided after sufficient consensus and common understanding is reached between the student and the university (the student's department, counselor, Disability Student Support Division, etc.) through constructive dialogue.
+*Reasonable accommodations will be decided upon and provided after sufficient agreement and mutual understanding have been reached through constructive dialogue between the student and the university (their department, counselors, and the academic support consultation office, etc.).

 2. Regulations and guidelines for supporting students with disabilities